eCommerce

 FAQ

-C2C typically stands for 'consumer-to-consumer' in the context of commerce and online marketplaces.
+C2C typically stands for "consumer-to-consumer" in the context of commerce and online marketplaces.
 It refers to transactions that occur directly between individual consumers, where one consumer sells a product or service to another consumer.
-This term is often used to describe online platforms or marketplaces that facilitate such transactions between individuals, allowing them to buy and sell goods or services to one another.

 Still have questions?
 Chat with us on the bottom right corner of your screen #NotARobot

 Stephen Beer is a Content Writer at Clarity Ventures and has written about various tech industries for nearly a decade.
-He is determined to demystify HIPAA, integration, and eCommerce with easy-to-read, easy-to-understand articles to help businesses make the best decisions.
+He is determined to demystify HIPAA, integration, enterpise SEO, and eCommerce with easy-to-read, easy-to-understand articles to help businesses make the best decisions.